The Remnant Church Preparing for the Kingdom

 Missions is Inherently Multicultural

 The Remnant Church maintains a strong emphasis on missions.
 We are committed to praying, staying informed and being supportive of missions.
-We reach out with the Gospel—locally, nationally and globally to everyone everywhere.
+We reach out with the Gospel—locally, nationally and globally to everyone everywhere, Jew and Gentile alike.
 In our churches and our personal lives, our doors are open with a warm welcome for all who come—our lifestyle is inherently multicultural.
 So, multiculturalism is not something we are inclined to separately stress, that would seem to be an awkward restating of the obvious in view of who we are and our strong missions emphasis.
 (The Bible teaches, beginning in Genesis, that there is only one race of humanity—and science now affirms it.)

 Our Way of Life

+We render to Caesar what belongs to Caesar—we pay our taxes.
+We vote biblical values and participate in government however the Lord may lead.
 We fulfil our military obligations to the best of our ability—unless we are ordered to participate in action against Israel, or any persecution.
 When the Antichrist’s identity is revealed, we will not serve under him or in any forces allied with him.

 Remnant Involvement and Ministry

-Don’t try to manufacture ministries.
-Be committed to doing God’s work God’s way.
-If we sincerely ask with no preconditions and are sensitive to His voice and His directions, He will reveal what He wants done and how to do it.
 Make no allowance for conformity to expectations from any direction other than the Holy Spirit and the Word which He inspired.
 Who are we trying to please?
-Of course our chief concern should always be to please God, not man, but in the practical outworking of that principle, things may not always be simple.
-Trying to please God does not give us the license to be rude and insensitive to people around us—God loves them and wants to lead them also into a place of productive truth.
-The old maxim holds: God first, others second, yourself last.
-Pray often for the grace and cognizance to operate by that standard until it becomes a holy lifestyle.
+Obviously we should be striving to please God, not man, but…in the practical outworking of that principle, things may not always be straightforward.
+Trying to please God does not give us the license to be brusque and insensitive to people around us—God loves them and wants to patiently lead them also into a place of productive truth.
+Remember: God first, others second, yourself last.
+Pray for a gentle spirit and awareness to operate by that familiar standard until it becomes a holy lifestyle—it enables us to relate to others with friendly firmness clothed in graciousness and humility.

 Occupying until the Circle is Complete

 But…God wants to meet us in worship and fervent prayer right now; we can and should be calling on Him for the authentic moving of His Spirit among us—moving that can come even without amped-up musical performance or eloquent presentation.
-We pray for Spirit-responses that extend beyond and produce life-changes in us—because we have truly been with Jesus.
+We pray for Spirit-responses that extend beyond the momentary and produce persisting life-changes in us—because we have truly been with Jesus.

 The Root of Israel and the Gentile Church

 Jesus-imagery permeates Israel’s history—it’s His story, Jesus’ story.
 Jesus is the fiber that makes up the root of Israel.
 The patriarchs of Israel, the laws, the Jesus-portrayal in the feasts and fasts, and most certainly, the destiny of Israel—Jesus is the substance of it all.
 Jesus is the Redeemer of Israel; in Him is the personal salvation that transforms Jews who trust Him.
 But not just Jews, He is the Salvation-Redeemer of anyone who entrusts their entire being to Him.
-But although non-Jews may be grafted in and born again, Jesus, whom we depend on, always retains His Jewishness and is always the fiber of the root of Israel.
+But although non-Jews may be grafted in and born again, Jesus, in whom we trust, always retains His Jewishness and is always the fiber of the root of Israel.
 The spiritual sustenance for everyone is drawn from the Root of Israel, from Jewish Jesus.
 We are eternally indebted to Jesus, to the Jews, to Israel.
 In Jesus, Jews and Gentiles are all related—one spiritual family.

 This prophecy was given to my wife, Gayle, on November 19, 2018: